Reading Time: 7 minutes

 • Collaboration: Promotes cross-functional teamwork.

-• Continuous Improvement: More emphasis is placed on the constant improvement of the facilities.
+• Continuous Improvement: More emphasis is on the constant improvement of the facilities.

 How Does Agile PLM Differ from Traditional PLM?

-The conventional PLM workflow is more sequential – each stage in the product’s life cycle is strictly accomplished before proceeding to the next.
-On the other hand, Agile PLM does not entail a rigid structure of the development phases which do not allow feedback to be integrated at a later stage as is the case with the waterfall model of product management.
+The conventional PLM workflow is a sequential process.
+This means that each stage in the product’s life cycle is strictly accomplished before proceeding to the next.
+On the other hand, Agile Product Lifecycle Management does not entail a rigid structure of the development phases which do not allow feedback to be integrated later as is the case with the waterfall product management model.

 Comparison Table